shivajiva101/sban/README.md

 Please note this setting is optional and the default behaviour is unrestricted.

-#### sban.import_enabled
+<b>sban.import_enabled</b>

 Disables the import/export sections of code.

 	sban.import_enabled = false

-The default is true, this setting allows you to save memory by disabling the code and commands associated with importing & exporting data and should only be set to false once you have imported any ban sources.
+The default is true, this setting allows you to disable the code and commands associated with importing & exporting data and should only be set to false once you have imported your ban sources.

-#### sban.cache.max
+<b>sban.cache.max</b>

 Maximum cached name records.